Skip to main content

 All About Alberta's Regulated Online Casino Market

-Welcome to our newest legal guide, where you will find out all about the new Alberta-regulated online casino market we all waited for.
-We want you to be one step ahead of things, so we’ve crafted this article for you to help you understand what will happen to your UKGC or MGA casinos where you’ve been playing for so long.
-We show you how things will be and we compare the possible effects of the new Bill with the case of Ontario.
+Welcome to our newest legal guide, where you will find out all about the new Alberta-regulated online casino market we’ve all been waiting for.
+We want you to be one step ahead of things, so we’ve crafted this article for you to help you understand what will happen to your UKGC or MGA casinos, where you’ve been playing for so long.
+We show you how things will be, and we compare the possible effects of the new Bill with the case of Ontario.

 By Adela Mariuta